noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		eventTarget.removeEventListener(
 			'eventName',
 			listenerFunction,
-			useCaptureBoolean, // has to match value provided in addEventListener, can also be an options object )
+			useCaptureBoolean, // has to match value provided in addEventListener useCapture/capture )